 - The current health status of the woman

-- How the menorrhagia affects your daily life
+- How the menorrhagia affects the daily life of the individual

-- Mefenamic acid, an NSAID which reduces menstrual bleeding
+- Mefenamic acid, which is an NSAID that reduces menstrual bleeding

-- Tranexamic acid which regulates menstrual bleeding without any hormonal intervention
+- Tranexamic acid can regulate menstrual bleeding without any hormonal intervention

-- Birth control pills which help to make periods regular, reduce the blood loss and also the pain of periods
+- Birth control pills help to make periods regular, as well as reduce blood loss and the pain of periods

-- Oral progesterone 10 days each cycle, to prime the uterus and prevent heavy bleeding
+- Oral progesterone can be taken for 10 days each cycle to prime the uterus and prevent heavy bleeding

-- Progesterone IUD to lighten menstrual blood flow.
-This can cause cessation of periods in some women as long as the IUD is in place
+- A progesterone intrauterine device (IUD) can lighten menstrual blood flow; however, this treatment can cause cessation of periods in some women as long as the IUD is in place

-- Iron supplements if your blood counts are on the lower side
+- Iron supplements if blood counts are low

-- Dilatation and curettage, a scraping away of the uterus lining to check for hormonal imbalance and to reduce the endometrial thickness, as well as immediately reducing the bleeding for the current cycle
+Several surgical options are also available to treat menorrhagia.
+Dilatation and curettage, for example, involves the scraping away of the uterus lining to check for a hormonal imbalance and reduce the endometrial thickness, as well as immediately reduce bleeding for the current cycle.

-- Endometrial ablation/ endometrial resection refers to various techniques to achieve permanent removal of the uterine lining without removing the uterus or ovaries.
-This often lightens the periods.
-This is only suitable for women who are willing and able to practice reliable contraception till menopause as the thinned out uterine lining cannot support a pregnancy successfully.
+Endometrial ablation and/or endometrial resection refers to various techniques to achieve permanent removal of the uterine lining without removing the uterus or ovaries.
+This procedure, which often lightens the period, is only suitable for women who are willing and able to practice reliable contraception until menopause, as the thinned-out uterine lining cannot support a pregnancy successfully.

-Hysterectomy is the procedure in which the uterus is removed.
-It is a major procedure requiring hospitalization but completely ends periods, and may be a last resort in intractable menorrhagia.
+A hysterectomy is a procedure in which the uterus is removed.
+This is a major procedure requiring hospitalization but completely ends periods and may be a last resort in intractable menorrhagia.